 - All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable them to understand the relevance and purpose of learning activities and experience levels of understanding and rates of progress that bring feelings of success and achievement. - Teachers use a range of strategies to meet children's special educational needs.
 Lessons have clear learning objectives; we differentiate work appropriately, and we use assessment to inform the next stage of learning. - Person Centred Planning review meetings, which employ a small-steps approach, feature significantly in the provision that we make in the school.
 By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success.
 All children at SEN Support and EHC Plan have a PCP Review. - We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
 Wherever possible, we do not withdraw children from the classroom.
-There are times, though, when to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom.
-Some children are taught discrete objectives by the SENDco and highly experienced SEND Teaching Assistants in the HUB. - Equal access to all extra-curricular activities. - Effective use of ICT and auxiliary equipment and aids. - Good adult models of language, learning and social behaviour. - Access to peers who are good models of language, learning and social behaviour. - A supportive and positive school and classroom environment in which rules and routines are consistently and explicitly applied, firm boundaries are provided and age appropriate, motivating and differentiated rewards and sanctions are consistently used, as described in the school's behaviour policy.

-For further details see St Herbert's Accessibility Plan.
+There are times, though, when to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom. - Equal access to all extra-curricular activities. - Effective use of ICT and auxiliary equipment and aids. - Good adult models of language, learning and social behaviour. - Access to peers who are good models of language, learning and social behaviour. - A supportive and positive school and classroom environment in which rules and routines are consistently and explicitly applied, firm boundaries are provided and age appropriate, motivating and differentiated rewards and sanctions are consistently used, as described in the school's behaviour policy. - For further details see St Herbert's Accessibility Plan.